sorushn/dota2_analysis/Readme.md

 ## Introduction
 ------------

-This project provides a Python script to download Dota match data from the OpenDota API.
+This project intends to provide a framework for analysing match history data.
+Currently it provides a Python script to download Dota match data from the OpenDota API.
 The script uses the `requests` library to make API calls and the `pymongo` library to store the data in a MongoDB database.

 ## Requirements
 ------------